KevinTheMix/CheatSheets/Flutter.md

 An open-source UI framework created by Google, to develop cross-platform applications from a single codebase.

-It builds on top of the Dart language & adds a set of UI building blocks called widgets, based on (Google) Material & (Apple) Cupertino design.
+It builds on top of the Dart language (Flutter is to Dart like WPF to C#) & adds a set of UI building blocks called widgets, based on (Google) Material & (Apple) Cupertino design.
 The **Flutter SDK** is the part of the framework responsible with compiling the single Dart codebase to different target platforms.

 Flutter does not simply translate its widgets to their native iOS/Android counterparts the way other frameworks do (e.g. React Native).